Data3rr/Res0luti0n/README.md

 # RES0LUTI0N

 RES0LUTI0N is a malware builder undetected by Windows Defender coded in python and C#.
-It uses a randomized obfuscation system, a RAT partitioning system and a recompilation system at the same time.
+It uses a randomized obfuscation system, a malware partitioning system and a recompilation system at the same time.
 ## Features

 - **Undetected by Windows Defender**